 Past performance is no guarantee of future returns.
 It is not possible to invest directly in an index

-It’s possible to make money from sustainable investing in good times and in bad.
-Since January 2012 until June 2022, the MSCI ESG Equity Leaders (which focuses on companies with strong ESG scores) have outperformed the broader MSCI World index by 20 basis points (and experienced less volatility during that period as well).1
+It’s possible to make money from Sustainable Investing in good times and in bad.
+Since January 2013 to January of 2023, the MSCI ESG Equity Leaders (which focuses on companies with strong ESG scores) have outperformed the broader MSCI World index by 13 basis points (and experienced less volatility during that period as well).

 There are two ways in which Sustainable Investing can help drive financial returns:

 - Focusing on material environmental, social, and governance-related (ESG) risk—We live in a new investing reality where more extensive data, corporate disclosure and regulatory reporting on ESG issues give investors new insights into how well companies are managing these components.
 Done right, a focus on key ESG issues can potentially lower investment risk.
 Financially material ESG factors (like human capital management) are factors that could have a significant impact -- both positive and negative -- on a company’s business model and value drivers.